-ALNS provides friendly, supportive and practical literacy & numeracy classes for adult learners.
-The following information should address most questions about Fran’s approach to mentoring.
+ALNS provides friendly, supportive and practical literacy & numeracy classes for adults.
+This page addresses the common questions people ask about Fran’s approach to mentoring.

 Learning sessions (1-2 hours)

-Fran runs literacy & numeracy classes for small groups or individually.
-Small groups can include up to 5 people of similar skill levels and tend to be organised by the students.
+ALNS runs literacy & numeracy classes for small groups or individually.
+Small groups can include up to 5 people of similar skill levels and tend to be organised by the clients.

-ALNS’ literacy & numeracy classes are usually held once a week.
-This gives you time to practise and investigate things on your own.
-More regular sessions are possible and something you’ll explore in your first sessions.
-Together with homework, once a week is usually enough (given everything else on your schedule).
+ALNS’ literacy & numeracy classes are usually once a week.
+Most adults find that, with homework, this is enough.
+It gives you time to practise and explore things.
+More regular sessions are possible.
+This can be explored in your first meeting.

 Distance / Online Sessions

 ALNS can support adults who live outside of Sydney.
 This requires the student to have access to two devices so that we can talk and share what we’re doing.